 The Remote Console on VRM feature allows full remote control of a CCGX, over the internet:

-After enabling the feature in the CCGX setting menu, setting or disabling the password, and then restarting the CCGX, a green button will show on the VRM website.
+After enabling the feature in the CCGX setting menu, setting or disabling the password, and then restarting the CCGX, a new Menu Option will show on the VRM website.
 Click it to open the Remote Console.

 Steps to take when it does not work:

 Remote Console on VRM uses the same reverse SSH tunnel as is used for Remote Support: outbound connection to supporthost.victronenergy.com on port 22, 80 or 443.
 It is not necessary to set up port forwarding in routers to use Remote Console on VRM.
 It is necessary for the firewall/router to which the CCGX is connected, to allow outbound connections to supporthost.victronenergy.com on at least one of the three mentioned port numbers.
 Most routers will allow this by default.